D'Andre Swift Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- Swift will go up against a Seahawks squad that allows 114.6 rushing yards per game and is the NFL's 16th-ranked rush defense.
+- In terms of defending against the run, the Seahawks are 16th in the NFL, conceding 114.6 yards per game.

-- This season the Seahawks are ranked 16th in the league in rushing touchdowns conceded (13).
+- This year the Seahawks have allowed 13 rushing TDs.
+They are ranked 16th in the NFL in that category.

 Recent Performances